How To Prepare For Your Upcoming Appointment

 Your tattoo is a day or two away, but there are some things you can do now to help prepare for a smoother session with less pain and better healing!

-• Drink lots and lots of water before, during, and after your appointment!
+• Drink lots of water before, during, and after your appointment!
 Being well-hydrated will help your body heal the tattoo faster and make it go into your skin more smoothly.
 Bring water or an electrolyte beverage with you to your appointment!

 • Avoid alcohol, caffeine, and drugs!
 If you take prescription blood-thinners, consult with your doctor before scheduling a tattoo appointment.
 Otherwise, avoid alcohol and caffeine 24 hours before your appointment to help prevent bleeding and minimize redness.
 Certain drugs (including weed) can actually make your tattoo experience more painful, so try to avoid smoking before your appointment.

 • Eat a big meal before coming to your appointment!
 Food is the fuel that your body uses to burn energy, and getting tattooed takes a lot of energy!
 Eating a hearty meal and bringing snacks can help reduce your chances of passing out or getting the cold sweats partway through.
-Carbs and sugars in particular will help your body stay strong during your tattoo.
+Carbs and proteins in particular will help your body stay strong during your tattoo.

 Tattoo Aftercare